 The rest of the plant (with all the branches and leaves) simply rests on the soil.
 (But don’t worry, it won’t stay that way.)

-Why should you plant tomatoes horizontally?
+Why should you plant tomatoes sideways?

 The trenching method takes advantage of a tomato plant’s ability to grow roots along its stem.
 When part of the stem is buried, it stimulates new root growth wherever the stem is in contact with moisture and soil.

 As mentioned in my previous post on repotting tomatoes, the bigger the root mass, the stronger and more resilient the tomato plant will be against pests and diseases in the garden.
 Bigger roots also mean better drought resistance and better uptake of nutrients.

 But if your twice-transplanted tomato plant is 3 feet tall at this point, it doesn’t make sense to dig waaaay down there (especially if you have a lot of clay, rocks, or dirt clods in your soil).